moxcomic/majsoul-ex/README_EN.md

 ### Extended resource file

-`MajSoul Ex` automatically reads the `assets` directory and automatically matches the resource files in the same path, so `does not need` in the manifest file to be long...long...long...very long The replace and resourpack field declaration `, `As long as resources are placed in the assets folder, they will be automatically read and recognized`
+`MajSoul Ex` automatically reads the `assets` directory and automatically matches the resource files in the same path, so `does not need` in the manifest file to be long...long...long...very long The replace and resourcepack field declaration `, `As long as resources are placed in the assets folder, they will be automatically read and recognized`

 ### Resource matching rules